sweirich/challenge/debruijn/debruijn2.md

 1. The first (of kind `[Ty]`) is a typing context that provides the types of the free variables in the expression.

-   With de Brujn indices, this context can be represented using a *type-level* list of types where the *i-th* type in the list is the type of the *i-th* free variable.
+   With de Bruijn indices, this context can be represented using a *type-level* list of types where the *i-th* type in the list is the type of the *i-th* free variable.

 2. The second (of kind `Ty`) is the type of the entire expression.